eltonx17/payments_app/README.md

 - Webhooks are invoked asynchronously using CompletableFuture with retries on failure using Spring Retry.
 This ensures that the payment creation process is not blocked by slow or failing webhook endpoints.
   - For further scalability, the webhook invocation could be offloaded to a message queue (like RabbitMQ/Kafka) to decouple it from the payment creation process.
 - Additionally, components for creation of payments, registration of webhooks, and invocation of webhooks are separated into different service classes to adhere to the Single Responsibility Principle.

+![Architecture Diagram](docs/flow_diagram.jpg)

+### Potential Improvements
+- The payment creation, webhook registration, and webhook invocation services can be further broken down into smaller microservices for better scalability and maintainability.
+- Use a message broker (like RabbitMQ/Kafka) for webhook invocation to improve reliability and scalability.
 - Also, circuit breaker pattern can be implemented using Resilience4j to prevent system overload in case of persistent webhook failures.

-![Architecture Diagram](docs/flow_diagram.jpg)

 ## Payloads
 - OpenAPI/Swagger documentation is placed in the root of the project (openapi.yaml).
+- Access Spring Doc generated Swagger UI at `http://localhost:8080/swagger-ui/index.html` for API documentation and testing.

 ### Create Payment
 ```POST /v1/payments/create
 Content-Type: application/json